Kelllzzz/Bootstrap-Portfolio/README.md

 ## Description

-This bootstrap-portfolio challenge was done to create my personal portfolio using bootstrap v4.3 and minimal styling from my local css file with no media queries.
+This bootstrap-portfolio challenge was done to create my personal portfolio using bootstrap v4.3 and minimal styling from my local css file with minimal media queries.

 ## Installation